Things to Come: Reception

 Things to Come was voted the ninth best British film of 1936 by Film Weeklys readers.
 The film earned £350,000 and was the 16th most popular British film in 1935–36.
 Korda's extravagant budget made recouping his costs difficult, but the film's quality was widely seen as worth the investment.
 Over time, Things to Come did eventually turn a profit through reissues.

 The Times remarked, "It is usually not until they have extinguished the present civilization of the world by war, famine...or some such spectacular catastrophe that our Utopian writers can settle down comfortably to planning new fashions in asbestos clothing."
 They had high praise for the concepts of the film and its production, "Even Mr. Raymond Massey, though always dignified, can hardly distract the attention from the incomparable scenery which is the real triumph of this film."

 In his review for The Spectator, Graham Greene felt the first third was magnificent but lamented the "smug and sentimental" dialogue.
 Greene cited Wells' The War in the Air while praising the terrifying air raid in Things to Come.
 Frank Nugent reviewed the film for The New York Times and felt some passages "read like direct quotations from last week's newspapers."
 He grimly concluded, "There's nothing we can do now but sit back and wait for the holocaust."

 Science fiction historian Gary Westfahl felt, "Things to Come qualifies as the first true masterpiece of science fiction cinema...the film's episodic structure and grand ambitions make it the greatest ancestor of Stanley Kubrick's 2001: A Space Odyssey".

-Arthur C. Clarke was perplexed that Wells' would be aware of rocket technology yet choose to depict Jules Verne's space gun in the movie.
+Arthur C. Clarke was perplexed that Wells would be aware of rocket technology yet choose to depict Jules Verne's space gun in the movie.
 Nevertheless, he had Kubrick watch Things to Come early in the development phase of 2001.
 Clarke cited it as an example of grounded science fiction, but Kubrick disliked it.
 After seeing 2001, Frederik Pohl quipped, "...it's a disgrace that the most recent science-fiction movie made with a big budget, good actors and an actual sf writer preparing the script, not aimed at a juvenile market and uncontaminated by camp, is Things to Come...produced in 1936."

 Cultural historian Christopher Frayling called Things to Come "a landmark in cinematic design."
-Things to Come scores 93% on Rotten Tomatoes.
 In 2005, it was nominated for the AFI's 100 Years of Film Scores, a list of the top 25 film scores unveiled by the American Film Institute.